- Organised group and school visits

 - Bird watching

 The rangers and Friends of Paxton Pits organise a variety of events throughout the year.
-You can find out what is happening by visiting the Paxton Pits Nature Reserve website or joining our mailing list - email firstname.lastname@example.org with the word “Events” in the subject bar and we will keep you up to date.
+You can find out what is happening by visiting the Paxton Pits Nature Reserve website, or viewing our Facebook page.

 Visit the Countryside Events page for details of what's on at parks and nature reserves across the district.